SatyamAnand98/SatyamAnand98/README.md

 ---

-## Dynamic and result-driven Software Development Engineer with over 3 years of experience in the tech industry.
-Proven expertise in leading development projects that enhance user engagement, optimize system performance, and streamline data processing.
-Adept at transforming technical challenges into tangible business results, demonstrating a consistent record of achieving significant reductions in processing times, boosting system efficiency, and enhancing user satisfaction.
-Eager to apply innovative solutions and cutting-edge technologies to drive forward the initiatives.
+## I'm a Software Development Engineer specializing in building high-performance, scalable systems.
+Currently, I'm focused on architecting solutions that handle video transcoding and optimizations at Gumlet.com.

 ## CONTACTS